Playing Earnings Like Market Makers

 How do you start trading earnings now?

-The key is targeting high-probability trades while limiting risk because earnings reports can twist and turn price action more so than expected.
+The key is targeting trades while limiting risk because earnings reports can twist and turn price action more so than expected.
 Any opportunity for great reward — earnings trades — comes with increased risk.

 Simpler’s traders don’t trade “naked” during earnings — buying a put or call through an earnings report and hoping for a home run.